SciML/JumpProcesses.jl/docs/src/tutorials/simple_poisson_process.md

 by adding or subtracting a constant vector from `u`.

 ## `VariableRateJump`s for processes that are not constant between jumps
-So far we have assumed that our jump processes have transition rates that are constant in between jumps.
-In many applications this may be a limiting assumption.
-To support such models JumpProcesses has the [`VariableRateJump`](@ref) type, which represents jump processes that have an arbitrary time dependence in the calculation of the transition rate, including transition rates that depend on states which can change in between two jumps occurring.
-Let's consider the previous example, but now let the birth rate be time dependent, ``b(t) = \lambda \left(\sin(\pi t / 2) + 1\right)``, so that our model becomes
+So far, we have assumed that our jump processes have transition rates that are constant in between jumps.
+In many applications, this may be a limiting assumption.
+To support such models, JumpProcesses has the [`VariableRateJump`](@ref) type, which represents jump processes that have an arbitrary time dependence in the calculation of the transition rate, including transition rates that depend on states which can change in between two jumps occurring.
+Let's consider the previous example, but now let the birth rate be time-dependent, ``b(t) = \lambda \left(\sin(\pi t / 2) + 1\right)``, so that our model becomes
 ```math
 \begin{align*}